oam-dev/rudr/docs/concepts/component-schematic.md

 - [Parameters](#parameters): (Optional).
 Configuration options of the component.
 - [Containers](#containers): Runnable pieces of code used by the component and their resource requirements.

+Note that rudr schedules all the containers in the component to run on the same pod so including multiple containers in a component schematic is the way to express the side-car pattern.

 Here's an example application configuration (*.yaml* file):

 <pre>